 9. USA – Breckenridge

 With pretty much guaranteed good snow all season it isn’t hard to understand why this is one of the most popular resorts in Colorado.
 Breckenridge boasts one of the top five parks in America and probably the world, and is great for all levels to practice freestyle.
 The runs are wide and perfectly groomed and there is also a lot of opportunity to explore new routes through the trees.
 Finally Breckenridge has a great après-ski scene with plenty of bars to cater for all tastes!

 10. USA – Heavenly

 The beautiful Lake Tahoe provides a stunning backdrop for the seven major ski resorts of Heavenly.
 With 4800 acres of skiable terrain and over 94 runs ranging in ability there is certainly something for everyone and plenty to explore.
 Heavenly also gets some of the best snow around although it can get pretty busy and the runs get tracked out quickly!
-Bars, clubs and restaurants are in abundance and nothing really sleeps in Heavenly!
+Bars, clubs, and restaurants are in abundance and nothing sleeps in Heavenly!